Year 7 & 8 Curriculum

 • Developing an awareness of formal methods of inquiry

-Year 7 students are timetabled across 25 (58 minute) periods per school week, with a 10-minute Home Group at the start of each day.
+Year 7 students are timetabled across 25 (60 minute) periods per school week.

 In Year 7 we believe in giving students an opportunity to trial and sample a broad range of subject areas to give students the chance to identify areas of interest to pursue in later years of education.
 With this in mind, we have developed a cycle in the Arts and Technology domains that gives students an insight in to subjects such as Visual Arts, Media and Food Technology to name a few.
 Students in a general Year 7 or 8 program will be given more time to sample different subjects to inform decisions in Year 9 about what they are interested in pursuing in greater detail.
 Please see below for a breakdown for student timetables in Year 7/8: